 Most often, for many commonly used structural materials, impact at extremely high speeds result in brittle fracture without any yielding (or plastic deformation).
 This is a type of catastrophic failure in structural materials, the causes of which include low temperature, high impact loading, and high sulfur content.

 You guessed it right!
 On the night of the Titanic disaster, all these three factors were present.
 The water temperature was below freezing, the Titanic was traveling at a high speed on impact with the iceberg, and the hull steel contained high levels of sulfur.
 It is here where the chunk of iron discovered during the expedition played a major role in providing the hint that brittle fracture of the hull steel contributed to the disaster.
 The condition of the edges of the recovered piece of steel was noted to be jagged, almost shattered (like broken china) and sharp upon cleaning it.
 This brittle fracture of hull steel is probably what the survivors of the disaster then described as a loud noise that sounded like breaking china.
 Today, typical high-quality ship steel is more ductile and deforms rather than breaks .
 Astonishingly, scientists discovered that the metal pieces showed no evidence of bending or deformation, they simply shattered!
 This is one of the main answers to the question “Why did the Titanic sink?”

 Laboratory Testing of Hull Materials

-In order to confirm the hypothesis, scientists subjected a cigarette-sized specimen/coupon from the pieces to Charpy test.
+In order to confirm this hypothesis on why the Titanic sank, scientists subjected a cigarette-sized specimen/coupon from the pieces to Charpy test.
 This is a highly popular test to measure the brittleness of a material.
 It is run by holding the specimen against a steel backing and striking it with a 30-kg pendulum with a 0.75-metre-long arm.
 The pendulum’s point of contact is instrumented, with a readout of forces electronically recorded in millisecond detail.